anishrana2001/Kubernetes/23 Probs/startup probes/startup.md

+#We can employ readiness and liveness probes for our containers but what if we have a container that hosts an application, such as a legacy application, which needs a considerable amount of time just to start up?
+In such a case, we do not have a faulty application, we just have a slow starting application.
+Employing a liveness probe would put it in a loop where the container is restarted before completing the start up process each time.
+#
+#
 # Startup probs can be defined by 4 types.
 If checks fails then pos must be restarted.
 # 1. HTTP (httpGet)
 # 2. command (exec)